gc893/gc893/README.md

 ### Hi there 👋

 - I’m Gabriela Cabrera and I'm...
-  - 🔭  currently working on React App
+  - 🔭  currently working on React Native App
-  - 🌱  currently learning Redux
+  - 🌱  currently learning React Native
-  - 👯  looking to collaborate on MERN stack or Django applications
+  - 👯  looking to collaborate on React Native, MERN stack or Django applications
   - 🤔  looking for help with finding a Full-Time or Part-Time opportunity
   - 😄  pronouns: she/her